CaptainMesomorph/tardigrade-framework/README.md

 ## Version control history

+**Mar 11, 2020 - 10.3.0 Minor change to the audit decorator**

+- Minor change to event types defined in the Audit.NET object service audit decorator.
+- Updated NuGet package version numbers that were missed in the last release, as well as references to them.

 **Mar 5, 2020 - 10.2.0 Created read-only repository interface**

 - Created a read-only repository interface and refactored the Azure Storage, Entity Framework and Entity Framework Core repository implementations accordingly.